encode/django-rest-framework/docs/api-guide/schemas.md

 ---

+# Schemas as documentation

+One common usage of API schemas is to use them to build documentation pages.

+The schema generation in REST framework uses docstrings to automatically

+---

 # Alternate schema formats

 In order to support an alternate schema format, you need to implement a custom renderer